daparic/qemu-arm/README.md

 - Custom workflow recipes
 - IDE integration (Eclipse, Keil, TI CCS, etc)

 will be demonstrated through this example project.
-This steps described here is applicable both in a Windows or Linux environment.
+The steps described here is applicable both in a Windows or in a Linux as the host development machine.

 ## Cross-compiler Environment Setup